zSynctic/zSynctic/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-A Hobby Programmer, that likes to advance more in programming and learn more languages, currently focusing in Python.
+A Hobby Programmer Passionate about Creating Elegant UI Apps with a Drive to Advance in Programming.
+Currently Focusing in Python.

 <h3> 🛠 &nbsp;Tech Stack</h3>